CaioValcazara/AWS-Lambda/README.md

 ![AWS-Lambda-S3-flow](https://aws-bucket-caio.s3.sa-east-1.amazonaws.com/AWS-Lambda-S3-flow.png)

-##Link to Video Explanation:

 ## 1) Create a S3 bucket:

   **Process:**
   1. Access Amazon S3
-  2. Create Bucket
+  2. Click on "Create Bucket"
   3. Give the bucket a name
-  4. Leave the default settings for now.
+  4. Leave the default settings for now

   This step creates a bucket on S3 which will be used to store objects that will be notify when injested.